How to Prepare for a Hurricane: Most Thorough List Ever

 • fill plastic bags/containers with water.
 Fill every available space in your freezer with them before you lose power.
 [The extra closeness of the frozen items will help your food stay frozen longer.
 For your deep freeze, it would be easier to use old jugs (i.e old milk jugs, empty 2-liter bottles, etc.) instead of bags because they take up more space.
 Try to pack them in as tight as your can.

-7. Useful Hurricane Tools
+7. Prepare Your Hurricane Tools

 The most common issue caused by a hurricane is a damaged/leaking roof.
 To prepare for this likely scenario, you should have these items on hand: